sjdv1982/seamless/silk.md

 NO SUPPORT FOR "default", THIS IS NOT PART OF SILK SCHEMA!

 Seamless will implement its own $ref resolver for $refs that start with SEAMLESS.
-These are provided by the central schema register These can be used for both full-blown schemas AND new basic types (still refer to them using $ref instead of using {"type": ...} )
+These are provided by the central schema registry These can be used for both full-blown schemas AND new basic types (still refer to them using $ref instead of using {"type": ...} )